 This is not just nit-picking.
 If we agreed on the terminology, I wouldn’t have wasted an hour trying to make corrections to a Bridge when I needed to be looking elsewhere.
-But more importantly, it’s important that when we’re working on a song, whether it’s as composers, arrangers, or musicians, or even as recording or mix engineers, we have a sense of what each part of the song is doing and what role it plays.
-If you think of a Middle 8 as a kind of “going nowhere” section, you’re not going to be using guitar lines that drive the song forward, because that’s not what we need the Middle 8 to do.
+But more importantly, it’s important that when we’re working on a song, whether it’s as composers, arrangers, musicians, or even as engineers, we have a sense of what each part of the song is doing and what role it plays.
+If you think of a Middle 8 as a kind of “going nowhere” section, you’re not going to be using guitar lines that drive the song forward, as that’s not what we need the Middle 8 to do.
 Same with the other elements.
 A Middle 8 is perfect for a moment of reflection or digression in the lyrics, and it’s the place in the song where the arrangement can be more atmospheric or textural.
-A Bridge does pretty much the opposite, it’s the moment to be looking for ideas that will move us forward.
+A Bridge does pretty much the opposite: it’s the moment to be looking for ideas that will move us forward.
 A to B as opposed to A to A.

-Not all songs have or need an actual sung Middle 8, though historically it generally was.
+Not all songs have or need an actual sung Middle 8, though historically they generally include a lead vocal.
 These days, it’s common to find a Middle 8 as a contrasting, mainly instrumental section, often a kind of breakdown, perhaps with some vocals thrown in.
 This might be a slower or more open section, or it might recycle earlier material in a more stripped-down or even “spaced-out” variation: big reverbs and delays to the rescue!